 System (CRS) assigned.
 In the case of longitude and latitude data this

 is most often WGS84 (EPSG: 4326).
-Objects of type sfc
+Objects of type sfc are

 supported as input in encoding: